fmager/real-time/m4_optimization/s1_profilers.md

 taking the most significant part of the execution time.
 Sometimes, it will by default be a cumulative list, resulting in the main function being on top and you having to explore down the list to find likely candidate functions for optimization.
-It can be a good idea to find where to turn this off to just show which functions indiviudally are using the most time.
+It can be a good idea to find where to turn this off to just show which functions individually are using the most time.
 You might have to switch between the two views.
-Sometimes you can also get the profiler to show the hot spots of individual lines of code, which will be highlighted both by color and usually also a nifty percentage.
+Sometimes you can also get the profiler to show the hot spots of individual lines of code, which will be highlighted both by color and a nifty percentage.

-If you were to use a GPU profiler instead, you can get views like your occupancy and speed relative to the theoretical peak usage and what your memory and compute utilization is.
+If use a GPU profiler instead, you can get views like your occupancy and speed relative to the theoretical peak usage and what your memory and compute utilization is.
 In profiling, at least pure compute workloads, not necessarily graphics, you need to keep track of two core metrics.
 Compute and memory utilization.
 If the memory utilization is high, but the compute utilization is low, the program is memory bound.
 You can mitigate this by optimizing the way you work with memory.
 You could do less memory accesses, make increased use of shared memory or registers, or even do warp shuffling.
-If you are compute bound, because the compute utilization is high, but the memory utilization is high, you might need to work on the actual algorithm you are using or the mathematical functions you are using.
-If you are dividing in a loop, you can perhaps multiply by the inverse (division is expensive), if you don't mind the possible precision loss, you can also exchange full precision math functions such as ```cosf(x)``` for an intrinsic (hardware supported) version which might only be in 24-bit precision, such as ```__cosf(x)```.
+If you are compute bound, because the compute utilization is high, but the memory utilization is low, you might need to work on the actual algorithm you are using or the mathematical functions you are using.
+If you are dividing in a loop, you can perhaps multiply by the inverse (division is expensive), if you don't mind the possible precision loss.
+You can also exchange full precision math functions such as ```cosf(x)``` for an intrinsic (hardware supported) version which might only be in 24-bit precision, such as ```__cosf(x)```.
 Now remember, hardware supported, is a hint that it will likely be faster.